ZachiNachshon/dotfiles-cli/docs-site/site/content/docs/latest/getting-started/overview.md

 ## Why creating `dotfiles-cli`?

-Those are some of the kep points that lead me to create this project:
+Those are some of the key points that lead me to create this project:

 1. Simplify the complex dotfiles repository wiring by separating the files from the management layer
 1. Use a dedicatd CLI utility to control all aspects of the dotfiles repository with ease